A fresh Start: Microsoft's Windows 10 wins plaudits

 "I can't start a review of Windows 10 without heralding the return of the Start menu," USA Today's Edward Baig wrote

-Windows 10 also comes equipped with 'Cortana', a digital assistant similar to Apple Inc's (AAPL.O) Siri and Google Inc's (GOOG.O) Now.
+Windows 10 also comes equipped with 'Cortana', a digital assistant similar to Apple Inc's Siri and Google Inc's Now.

 (Editing by Simon Jennings and Saumyadeb Chakrabarty)